ron819/custom-airflow-plugins/README.md

 ### Slack Webhook Plugin
 This provides an operator that sends a message to slack using slack incoming webhooks.
 This can be used as an alternative to the slack operator bundled with airflow

+### Set BigQuery table description plugin
+This provides an operator that can be used to set the description on a table in BigQuery

 ## Licence
 All code is licenced under the Apache licence.
 Please see [licence](LICENCE.md)